Strengthening our culture and relationships

 Setting safety and health strategy

-To drive continuous improvement, the Devon EHS Council, comprising of EHS and operational managers, sets safety and health strategy, helps ensure implementation and tracks the company’s safety performance.
+To drive continuous improvement, the Devon EHS Council, comprising EHS and operational managers, sets safety and health strategy, helps ensure implementation and tracks the company’s safety performance.
 The council meets regularly to monitor performance, share lessons learned and engage in roundtable discussions to keep the organization updated on stakeholder expectations for EHS performance.

 Building on our positive EHS culture